ethancedwards8/ethancedwards8/README.md

 Relevant coursework:
 - CS 61 - Systems Programming & Machine Organization
 - CS 2620 - Graduate Distributed Systems
-- CS 1520 - Programming Languages
+- CS 1610 - Operating Systems

 You can learn more about me at my website, [ethancedwards.com](https://ethancedwards.com).
 You can also find some of my school and open source projects here.

+You can find my resume here: https://ethancedwards.com/latex/resume.pdf

 I'm an A+, Security+, ISC2 CC, and GitLab Certified Git Associate.
 Currently deciding what to study next.